OCA/purchase-workflow/purchase_delivery_address/README.rst

 automatically propagated to a corresponding field in the generated picking.

 Some of this logic was present in the core, but is not functioning properly.
-In any case, this module makes the existing field in the purchase order visible, adding some functionality and tests.
-The destination address on the Picking is new.

-Moreover, when a sale order generates a purchase in drop shipping mode, the generated purchase has the delivery address set.

-The idea is that this way dropshipping pickings have a trace of the desired delivery address.
-The partner_id field of the picking is already used for the supplier.
+More specifically, in the core, a dropshipping purchase order has two fields: partner_id is used for the supplier, and dest_address_id contains the address of the customer.
+This works, except that the address is not visible because of odoo/odoo#2950).

+On the other hand, the picking has only one field: the partner_id.
+By default, it takes the delivery address of the PO if there is one, or else the supplier.
+The stock.move also has a partner_id field that is filled with the same partner.
+To make things even more confusing, in v7 the partner_id of the move is the supplier, while the partner_id of the picking is the customer address.

+This means that in v8 with core modules, we do not clearly see the supplier and the customer address of a picking.
+Those two fields are important to handle dropshipping.

+With this module, in dropshipping mode the generated picking will have the supplier in the partner_id field, and the customer address in the new delivery_address_id field.

 Contributors
 ------------